Search: The Naina Murder Case: Reception

 Arkadev Ghoshal of Deccan Herald rated it 2/5 stars and siad that "The series is a lukewarm execution.
 It manages to deliver a balanced narrative, with the execution partly rising beyond the average police procedural."

 Divya Nair of Rediff.com gave 3.5 stars out of 5 and stated that "In just five tightly packed episodes, Search: The Naina Murder Case takes you through a whirlwind of theories, emotions and shocking revelations, making it a compelling Indian crime drama."

 Yatamanyu Narain of News 18 rated it 3/5 stars and said that "Search: The Naina Murder Case is gripping and intriguing in parts, enriched by strong performances and an intelligent premise, but it never quite achieves the narrative cohesion it strives for."

 Lachmi Deb Roy of Firstpost gave 3.5 stars out of 5 and writes in her review that "Search: The Naina Murder Case is immersive and engaging.
 Most importantly even though it is a series with all its twists and turns, it is crisp."

 Aishwarya Vasudevan of OTT Play rated it 3/5 stars and said that "This Indian adaptation of Nordic noir The Killing is a mixed bag.
 Konkona Sen Sharma is brilliant as the lead detective, but the plot is overstuffed with suspects and remains frustratingly unresolved."

-Subhash K Jha of news 24 4 stars out of 5 and writes that "The narration is pacy but never out of breath.What really elevates the show are the performances.
+Subhash K Jha of News 24 4 stars out of 5 and writes that "The narration is pacy but never out of breath.
+What really elevates the show are the performances.

+Kavitha Shanmugam of The Federal praised Konkona's performance in the series and commented "Konkona Sen Sharma shines in watchable desi noir".